Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Conclusions

 \section{Conclusions}

-In this paper, we first show that the task conflicts exists in vision language instruction tuning through extensive experiments.
+In this paper, we first show through extensive experiments that task conflicts exist in vision language instruction tuning.
 To address this, we propose the Mixture of Cluster-conditional LoRA Experts (MoCLE), a novel MoE architecture designed to activate the task-customized model parameters based on the instruction clusters.
 In addition, we achieve task specialization and generalization in MoCLE simultaneously via a separate universal expert.
-Comprehensive evaluations of MoCLE on 11 unseen tasks show the effectiveness of the proposed \mbox{MoCLE} method.
+Comprehensive evaluations of MoCLE on both held-out/in tasks show the effectiveness of \mbox{MoCLE}.